-Nigerian suya is one of West Africa's most famous street foods.
-These grilled beef skewers, flavored with spices, are a symbol of conviviality and sharing.
-They are found in markets, festivals, and family gatherings in Nigeria and neighboring countries.
-The spice blend, called yaji , combines chili peppers, peanuts, ginger, and garlic.
+Nigerian Suya is one of West Africa's most famous street foods.
+These grilled beef skewers, fragrant with spices, are a symbol of conviviality and sharing.
+They can be found in markets, at parties, and at family gatherings in Nigeria and neighboring countries.
+The spice blend, called yaji , combines chili, peanuts, ginger, and garlic.
 These skewers are naturally gluten-free.
-The meat is tender on the inside and slightly crispy on the outside thanks to grilling or barbecue.
-Served with raw onions and tomatoes, suya becomes a complete and flavorful meal.
+The meat is tender inside and slightly crispy outside thanks to grilling or barbecuing.
+Served with raw onions and tomatoes, Suya becomes a complete and flavorful meal.
 It is often accompanied by fried plantains, but it can also be enjoyed on its own.
-So, are you in the mood for spicy and characterful African skewers?
+So, are you craving spicy and flavorful African skewers?

 Ingredients